traversable/schema/.changeset/cuddly-cups-create.md

 ## breaking changes

+1. (#187)

-This PR removes a few schema constraints that turned out to be redundant.
+This change removes several schema constraints that turned out to be redundant.

 This is a breaking change, but the migration path is simple and mechanical.